hemantHQ/MB-RESET/README.md

 # MB-RESET
-This Tool will Reset Malware Byter Trial
+This Tool will Reset Malware Byte Trial

+Close Malware Bytes First.
+Just Download and Run Bat File.

+No Virus :)